How to point your domain or subdomain to an external website provider like Wix, Weebly, Shopify, Squarespace

 Websavers Inc

-This guide will show you how to configure your domain’s DNS to point the site to an external provider like Wix, Weebly, Shopify, or Squarespace.
+This guide will show you how to configure DNS to point your site/domain to an external provider like Wix, Weebly, Shopify, or Squarespace.
 But before we proceed, you might want to consider the downsides of doing this.

-3. NO FREEDOM: When you build a site using a hosted website building tool, that website can’t be moved anywhere else.
-Should you become disatisfied with the service, or should they suddenly increase the pricing 5 fold, you’re stuck paying more or rebuilding the site totally from scratch on another service.
-On the flipside, if you use our hosting to build your website using a web app like WordPress, that website can be backed up in its entirety or moved to another provider at any time.
-We do not lock you in like these hosted website building tools do.
+NO FREEDOM: When you build a site using a hosted website building tool, that website can’t be moved anywhere else.
+Should you become disatisfied with the service, or if they suddenly double your annual price, you’re stuck paying more or rebuilding the site totally from scratch on another service.
+If you use our hosting to build your website using a web app like WordPress, that website can be backed up in its entirety or moved to another provider at any time.
+We do not lock you in like most external hosts do.

-Now that you know why we think you should not use an external provider, onwards with the guide!
-There are two ways of pointing your domain elsewhere:
+Now that you know why we think you should not use an external host, on with the guide!

-1. Allow your External Provider to handle all DNS for your domain by changing your name servers.
-(This means your External Provider will not only manage your website, but also manage your individual DNS records as well).
+1. Move Your DNS Hosting: Allow your External Provider to handle all DNS for your domain by changing your name servers.
+This means your External Provider will not only manage your website, but also manage your individual DNS records as well.
 We won’t be providing directions for this as it’s not a recommended option.
+Your External Host will walk you through this process.

-2. Recommended: Keep your DNS hosted with us and change only your individual DNS records (usually just the root record or a subdomain record) to point to your External Provider.
-Directions for this are below.
+2. Change DNS Records: Keep your DNS hosted with us and change only your individual DNS records.
+This typically means changing the root record and the www record to point to your External Host.
+Directions for this as follows.

 Here’s how to do that with some common providers: